Jalp28/Capture-and-Analyze-Network-Traffic-Using-Wireshark/README.md

      - **HTTP**: Web browsing traffic (e.g., packets to/from port 80).
      - **DNS**: Domain name resolution (e.g., packets to/from port 53).
      - **TCP**: Transmission control protocol (e.g., handshake packets on various ports).
+     - **ICMP**: Ping and network diagnostic traffic (e.g., Echo Request/Reply packets to/from destinations like 8.8.8.8).
    - Right-click a packet, select "Protocol Hierarchy," and review the statistics for confirmation.

 7. **Export the Capture as a .pcap File**: